woodstaylor/woodstaylor.github.io/_pages/about.md

 Hi - I'm Taylor!
 I'm a graduate student in [Xingli Giam's lab](https://giamlab.com) at the [University of Tennessee, Knoxville Department of Ecology and Evolutionary Biology](https://eeb.utk.edu).

-You can read more about my research on the [research page](https://woodstaylor.github.io/research).
+I am a freshwater macroecologist.
+My research examines processes underlying patterns in biodiversity, body size, and phenology and how ongoing climate and land-use change alters these patterns across spatial scales.

-When not researching, I enjoy exploring publicly available datasets on almost any topic, running, baking pastries, and watching basketball and baseball.
+When not researching, I enjoy exploring free datasets on almost any topic, running, baking pastries, and watching basketball and baseball.

 I love dogs.
 Especially rescue mutts, and especially pitties and pitt mixes - of which I am a proud dog mom to two: